 The ripple effects spread outwards from the Resorts through guest-focused activities designed to transform people’s own sense of connection to the world around them: from days spent researching manta rays to coral reef transplanting, Junior Marine Savers experiences to wildlife monitoring dives.

-The team at Four Seasons Resorts Maldives is committed to doing more to advance sustainability in all its forms.
-Four Seasons Maldives at Landaa Giraavaru is the first of 3 properties to implement the EarthCheck Evaluate programme with Earth Rating certification in partnership with the NOW Force for Good Alliance.
+In partnership with the NOW Force for Good Alliance, the team at Four Seasons Resorts Maldives is committed to doing more to advance sustainability in all its forms.
+Four Seasons Maldives at Landaa Giraavaru is the first of 3 properties to implement the EarthCheck Evaluate programme with Earth Rating and a certification is received after an annual independent audit.
 Check out their total impact assessments and some glorious sustainable inspiration.

 As part of the Sustainability Task Force within Four Seasons Hotels and Resorts, Armando Kraenzlin is boldly urging other properties to move and step up.
 He pointed out that hotel managers and their team have the ability and power to create change and believes that as hoteliers, their job is also to make sure that if guests are sceptical about climate change, that when they leave, they are a champion to the cause.

 Today, being well intentioned is no longer enough.
 Consumers and investors are now aware of climate change risks and the many threats upon us, and are more demanding of businesses to adopt sustainable business practices.
-NOW has raised the bar on accountability and transparency around sustainability which we define as ‘wellbeing of people and the planet’, and the goal for hotels is to be carbon positive and support the Sustainable Development Goals.
+NOW has raised the bar on accountability and transparency around sustainability which we define as ‘wellbeing of people and the planet’, and the goal for hotels is to be climate positive (also known as carbon negative) and support the Sustainable Development Goals.
 Rigorous sustainability should be a Standard Operating Procedure (SOP) in every hotel, in addition to the extra mile cleanliness and safety guests expect before, during and after the coronavirus pandemic.

 As hotels navigate through the Covid-19 crisis and reopen for business this summer, most announced their aim to safeguard the ‘wellbeing’ of all guests and employees.
 Yet strangely, the key message of most hotels is about safety and social distancing, cleaning and disinfection protocols!
 These are our minimum expectations!